-The crop's output has been shown to be limited by 54% as a result of improper and imbalanced fertiliser application.
+The crop's output has been shown to be limited by 54% as a result of improper and imbalanced fertilizer application.
 As a result of agricultural farming on low fertility soils, the percentage of hollow seeds in its capitulum with poor germination has increased over the years.
 Sunflower growth and yield depend heavily on nitrates, one of the most vital nutrients available.
-Growth and development require nitrogen, whereas oil, protein, and seed production benefit from sulphurSulphur.
+Growth and development require nitrogen, whereas oil, protein, and seed production benefit from Sulphur.
 Sunflowers demand a lot of nitrogen.
 The amount of oil in sunflower seeds is also influenced by the amount of nitrogen in the seed.
-Sunflower's maximal achene output may be maximisedmaximized by applying nitrogen, according to Ali and Noorka (2013).
-Sunflowers benefit greatly from the addition of nitrogen to their diet.
-This vital ingredient is responsible for raising the amount of photosynthetic surface area, which in turn increases the amount of photosynthatesphotosynthesis that can be transported to the sink, and therefore increases the production of plants.
+Sunflower's achene output may be maximized by applying nitrogen, according to (Ali and Noorka 2013).
+Nitrogen plays an important role in increasing the productivity of sunflower.
+Nitrogen is a major essential element and is responsible for raising the amount of photosynthetic surface area, which in turn increases the amount of photosynthates that can be transported to the sink, and therefore increases the production of plants.

-Several workers have reported that, application of optimum dose of sulphurSulphur to sunflower crop receiving an adequate supply of nitrogen enhances both quantity and quality of the produce (Ajai singh et al. 2000).
+Several workers have reported that, application of optimum dose of Sulphur to sunflower crop receiving an adequate supply of nitrogen enhances both quantity and quality of the produce (Ajai et al. 2000).
 N loss is more prone in light textured soils.
-Organic manure is source of both N and S. Low organic matter, low fertility, and low N and S are the outcome of intensive farming with high-yielding cultivars, continuous use of S-free high analysis fertilisers fertilizers, and falling additions of organic manures.
-Using just chemical fertilisers fertilizers in an intense farming system results in low organic manure and a decrease in organic carbon in the soil.
+Organic manure is source of both N and S. Low organic matter, low fertility, and low N and S are the outcome of intensive farming with high-yielding cultivars, continuous use of S-free high analysis fertilizers, and low addition of organic manures.
+Using just chemical fertilizers in an intense farming system results in low organic manure and a decrease in organic carbon in the soil.
 Hence, working our optimum dose of N and S is crucial for different soils for realizing higher yields.

-More than 63.5 kg N, 109 kg P, and 11.6 S are exhausted per tonneton of seed output from sunflower crops.
+More than 63.5 kg N, 109 kg P, and 11.6 S are exhausted per ton of seed output from sunflower crops.
 S is the fourth nutrient in India that is commonly deficient (Sakal et al. 2001).
-Poor organic matter content means that the crop is often deficient in nutrients such as N and S. One study found that 30 to 35 percent of farmed soils were S deficient, and another 30 to 35 percent were potentially S deficient, indicating widespread soil S hunger.
+Poor organic matter content means that the crop is often deficient in nutrients such as N and S. It was found that 30 to 35 percent of farmed soils were S deficient, and another 30 to 35 percent were potentially S deficient, indicating widespread soil S hunger.
 Researchers at National Centers in India conducted twelve state-level cooperative studies on TSI, FAI, and IFA.
-Since there are large crop yields and S removal by crops, as well as no organic manures or crop residues in use, sulphurSulphur insufficiency is a frequent issue.
+Since there are large crop yields and S removal by crops, as well as no organic manures or crop residues in use, Sulphur insufficiency is a frequent issue.

 When it comes to sunflower, sulphur is a crucial component.
 It is also becoming more widely accepted that sulphur is a significant plant nutrient, ranking fourth in importance only behind nitrogen, phosphorus, and potassium (Naser et al., 2012; Najar et al., 2011).
-Farmers that grow oil crops need more sulphur than those who grow cereal grains, therefore using S fertiliser is very important.
-In oil seed crops, sulphur is known to help produce cysteine, methionine, chlorophyll, and oil (2001, Wani et al.).
-A study was carried out to know the impact of N and S on production and productivity of sunflower as a result.
+Farmers that grow oil crops need more sulphur than those who grow cereal grains, therefore using S fertilizer is very important.
+In oilseed crops, sulphur is known to produce cysteine, methionine, chlorophyll, and oil (Wani et al., 2001).
+Hence an experiment was carried out to know the effect of N and S levels on production and productivity of sunflower.